Lib Dems would seek ‘root-and-branch’ reform of post-Brexit relationship – Davey

 The party is planning to use the conference, which it believes could be its last before a general election expected next year, to agree on policies to woo so-called “blue wall” voters in southern England.

-Among other proposals is a policy to give a new “blue flag” status to rivers in Britain to protect them from sewage dumping.
+Among other proposals is a new “blue flag” status to be given to rivers in Britain to protect them from sewage dumping.

 The designations would echo a similar international scheme that exists for beaches and marinas which requires a series of environmental standards to be met.